coderazzi/aws_codeartifact_maven/README.md

 repeat the process every 12 hours.
 Plus, it is needed to update the environment variable in the same environment where the IDE is launched, quite inconvenient if launching the IDE from anywhere except the command line.

-Idea allows to setup environment variables for MVN execution (under Settings/Build/Execution/Deployment/Build Tools/Maven/Runner), but this would imply to manually obtaining the token and updating the setting periodically.
+Idea allows to set up environment variables for MVN execution (under Settings/Build/Execution/Deployment/Build Tools/Maven/Runner), but this would imply to manually obtaining the token and updating the setting periodically.

 A better option for this specific scenario is to automatically update the password in ~/.m2/settings.xml, to reflect the